 For load balancing, Tungsten Connector supports a number of different solutions for redirecting queries to the different datasources within the network.
 Solutions are either based on explicit routing, or an implied or automatic read/write splitting mode where data is automatically distributed between Primary hosts (writes) and Replica hosts (reads).

 Basic read/write splitting uses packet inspection to determine whether a

 DELETE).
 The actual selection

 mechanism can be fine tuned using the different modes according to your

 Port Based Routing

-Direct reads uses the read/write splitting model, but directs read queries to dedicated read-only connections on the slave.
+Direct reads uses the read/write splitting model, but directs read queries to dedicated read-only connections on the Replica.
 No attempt is made to determine which host may have the most up to date version of the data.
 Connections are pooled between the connector and datasources, and this results in very fast execution.

 With SmartScale, data is automatically distributed among the datasources using read/write splitting.
-Where possible, the connector selects read queries by determining how up to date the slave is, and using a specific session model to determine which host is up to date according to the session and replication status information.
+Where possible, the connector selects read queries by determining how up to date the Replica is, and using a specific session model to determine which host is up to date according to the session and replication status information.
 Session identification can be through predefined session types or user-defined session strings.

 Host Based Routing